defuz/sublimate/README.md

 ## Compiling

-Once you install all dependencies - follow this instructions to compile `sublimate`.
+Once you install all dependencies, follow these instructions to compile `sublimate`.

  1. Clone the project `$ git clone https://github.com/defuz/sublimate && cd sublimate`
- 2. Build the project `$ cargo build --release` (**NOTE:** There is a large performance differnce when compiling without optimizations, so I recommend alwasy using `--release` to enable to them)
+ 2. Build the project `$ cargo build --release` (**NOTE:** There is a large performance difference when compiling without optimizations, so I recommend always using `--release` to enable them)
  3. Once complete, the binary will be located at `target/release/sublimate`

 ## Options